Choosing a writing instructor is a big decision.

 4) Setting a Tone: Is the class tone chaotic?
 Rigid?
 Are the other students supportive, encouraging, and friendly, or are they competitive and distancing?
 Part of the instructor’s job is to set the tone for the class.
 If the tone is not inclusive, it is difficult to do your best work.
 (Some MFA programs will disagree with this assessment, as if the writer must be tested and broken in order to triumph.
 Writing instruction need not be a Darwinian nightmare.)

-5) Punctuality: When the instructor shows up late, it’s a bad sign.
-He does not respect himself, and he does not respect you.
+5) Punctuality: When the instructor shows up late without warning, it’s a bad sign.
+They do not respect themselves, and they do not respect you.

 6) Curiosity: There are many fundamentals to be learned, but there are no rules.
-If your instructor does not display a deep curiosity for what you are attempting to express, he is not serving your needs.
+If your instructor does not display a deep curiosity for what you are attempting to express, they are not serving your needs.

 7) Respect: An instructor’s single most important job is to teach you to trust your instincts.
 Our stories live fully and completely within us.
 When a teacher treats you with basic respect, it has a powerful effect on allowing your creative self to emerge.
 When a teacher is rude or dismissive, it can block the creative channel.
 A teacher who encourages you to mimic the writing of another is disrespectful, and sadly all too common.
 Too many creative writing teachers want you to emulate the writer they most admire (usually themselves).
 Writing class is a place for you to find your own voice, not a breeding ground for sycophants.

 8) Boundaries: If you choose to leave the class, the instructor does not bully or hound you to stay.
-She smiles, gives you a hug and says, “Keep writing.
+They smile, give you a hug and say, “Keep writing.
 I’m here whenever you need me.”